rocjay1/rocjay1-winlab/hyperv_home_lab_build.md

 Disable-VMIntegrationService -VMName "DC01" -Name "Time Synchronization"
 ```

-> **Why disable Hyper‑V time sync on the PDC?** The PDC should be the time source for the forest; Hyper‑V time sync can fight w32time and cause drift.
+The PDC should be the time source for the forest; Hyper‑V time sync can fight w32time and cause drift.

 - Updates: From each DC, run `sconfig` and install all updates, then reboot.